Understanding Metadata in the Library

-Metadata for digital assets encompasses additional information and descriptive elements that accompany and contextualize the assets.
-It acts as a dataset describing various characteristics such as title, author, creation date, file format, size, keywords, and more.
+Metadata is descriptive information attached to digital assets that makes them searchable, organized, and contextual.
+It includes characteristics like title, author, creation date, file format, size, keywords, and more.
 Metadata enhances the organization, discoverability, and overall management of digital assets, enabling efficient search, filtering, and categorization.

 Why Metadata Matters